 Nike (NKE)

-Nike is up against the odds.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
-StockStory Analyst Team
+Nike faces an uphill battle.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.― StockStory Analyst Team

 2. Summary